-On October 31, 2018, Dedicated Mining Technology Inc. agreed to return 258,932 Advantage Lithium Corp. shares to the Company, which were to be sold to fund the ongoing legal costs related to the defence of the Company's water right.
-To June 30, 2020, the Company received 194,199 shares and has sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's U.S legal counsel.
-The Company is currently awaiting the return of 64,733 Advantage Lithium Corp shares from Dedicated Mining Technology Inc. These shares will be sold and the proceeds will be paid to the Company's U.S. legal counsel once they are received.
+On October 31, 2018, Dedicated Mining Technology Inc. agreed to release 258,932 Advantage Lithium Corp. shares to the Company, which were to be sold to fund the ongoing legal costs related to the defence of the Company's water right.
+To September 30, 2020, the Company received 194,199 shares and has sold 194,000 shares for proceeds of \$113,363 which were paid to the Company's U.S legal counsel.
+The Company is currently awaiting the return of the remaining 64,733 Advantage Lithium Corp. shares which shares were exchanged for 9,192 Orocobre Limited from Dedicated Mining Technology Inc. These shares will be sold and the proceeds will be paid to the Company's U.S. legal counsel once they are received.